UK scientist: Week earlier lockdown could have halved deaths

 Ferguson said that “had we introduced lockdown measures a week earlier, we would have reduced the final death toll by at least a half.”

-He also said the death toll would have been lower if residents of nursing homes had been shielded from infection, something that didn’t happen.
+He also said the death toll would have been lower if residents of nursing homes had been shielded from infection, something that didn’t happen effectively enough.

-Ferguson developed models that predicted hundreds of thousands would die unless the U.K. imposed drastic restrictions to slow the spread of the coronavirus.
+Ferguson developed models that earlier this year predicted hundreds of thousands would die unless the U.K. imposed drastic restrictions to slow the spread of the coronavirus.

 On March 16, Ferguson and colleagues published a paper suggesting that even with some social distancing measures, the U.K. could see 250,000 virus-related deaths and the United States a death toll of about 1 million.
 Ferguson predicted those figures could more than double in both countries in a worst-case scenario.